fanxwsam/REACT-JAVA-RESTAPI-DEMO/README.md

 I save data by using a JSON file called message.json which is located in directory '/src' for persisting the data.

-### Something needs to be mentioned

-In only three days, I picked up some related skills of react, node, typescript and gradle.
-I installed a whole development environment by myself, and used VSCode for Typescript, Eclipse for Spring Framework to complete the task.

-Thanks for your time.

-Enjoy it :)